ASHP-Software/Documentations/PMI.md

 *Keep in mind that if you are making a REST API call, you need to append .json to the end of the route.
 You can find some sample API calls at the end of this document.*

 * **/PMI** - This route holds all the latest version of SCDF RXNorm mapping to ASHP's PMI data.
 The index of drugs is keyed by SCDF identifier.
 * **/monographs** - Experimental: This route holds all the latest html string of monographs keyed by their ASHP UN (unique identifer).
 You can obtain the UN of a monograph from the /PMI route. *This is an experimental object because monograph files tend to reference .jpg images.
-You can only find the .jpg image files by using Firebase Cloud Storage.*
+You can only find the .jpg image files by using Firebase Cloud Storage.* See Monograph Files section for more information.

 ## Objects
 ---